dweekly/docs/pages/integrations/braze.md

 When you're ready to send data through Branch, you'll need to make sure to pass through the Braze Android Install Tracking ID to the Branch SDKs.
 In order to do so, retrieve the ID from the Braze SDK and pass this value through `setRequestMetadataKey` on the Branch SDKs.

 Here's a sample snippet showing this. **NOTE** This is only required for Android.
-You must set the correct key before calling *initSession*.
+You must set the correct key before calling <notranslate>*initSession*</notranslate>.
 You must also initialize the Braze SDK before setting the request metadata in the Branch SDK.

 **Android**